Tudor navy: Legacy

 Important though this period was, it represents a soon-lost high point.
 After 1601 the efficiency of the Navy declined gradually, and corruption grew, until it was brought under control by an inquiry of 1618.

+The Royal Navy was founded during the Tudor navy's years, under King Henry VIII, who oversaw the construction of the first purpose-built English warships, and the first English warships armed with gunpowder-based naval artillery.
+The famed Tudor navy warship Ark Royal was honored with numerous later ships bearing the name.